cbonitz/jira-influx/README.md

 Configure your `GOPATH` and run `go get github.com/cbonitz/jira-influx`

 ## Usage
-Create a configuration file, then just run `jira-influx`
+Create a configuration file, then just run `jira-influx` in the same directory.

 ## Configuration
 Create a `config.json` file with the same structure as `config.json.sample`.